benefoon/Fraud-Detection-Platform/README.md

 ## 🛠️ Tech Stack

-- **Python**: For training machine learning models and performing data preprocessing.
+- **Python**: For training machine learning models, performing data preprocessing, encryption, and handling notifications.
 - **SQL**: For database aggregation and preparing transactional data.
 - **Java**: For real-time fraud detection in financial transactions.
 - **JavaScript**: For creating an interactive dashboard to monitor fraud alerts.